-Over one-half of those we interviewed mentioned the use of transparency as a monetary policy tool.
-That is, communication itself can be a policy instrument, complementing or substituting for conventional tools.
+Over one half of those we interviewed mentioned the use of transparency as a monetary policy tool.
+That is, communication itself can be a policy instrument, complementing, or substituting for conventional tools.

-The role of communications as a tool is most prominent when it comes to forward guidance regarding a policy rate commitment, which we discuss in Section V. However, forward guidance also is relevant for balance sheet policy.
-And, it may be useful to provide contingent guidance regarding longer run policy strategy, such as the approach that policymakers plan to take when the policy rate hits the effective lower bound.
-As former-Chair Janet Yellen put it, "[t]he FOMC could adopt a set of principles about how it expects to operate in future zero bound situations...That would provide more information than just changing a couple of words in the statement from a 2 percent inflation target to 2 percent on average."
+The role of communications as a tool is most prominent when it comes to forward guidance regarding a policy-rate commitment, which we discuss in section 4.
+However, forward guidance also is relevant for balance-sheet policy.
+And it may be useful to provide contingent guidance regarding longer-run policy strategy, such as the approach that policymakers plan to take when the policy rate hits the effective lower bound.
+As former Chair Janet Yellen put it, "[t]he FOMC could adopt a set of principles about how it expects to operate in future zerobound situations...That would provide more information than just changing a couple of words in the statement from a 2-percent inflation target to 2 percent on average."

 A number of respondents mentioned the need to communicate with the public in plain English.
-Lewis Alexander's comment is representative: "Recently, Chair Powell argued in favor of using simple, non-technical, language to describe and explain the key economic concepts and evidence that drive FOMC
+Lewis Alexander's comment is representative, "Recently, Chair Powell argued in favor of using simple, non-technical, language to describe and explain the key economic concepts and evidence that drive FOMC decisions.
+I strongly agree."
+Our proposals (in section 6) for a simplified FOMC statement and a concise Report on Economic Projections aim in part to address this concern.